cs-soc-tudublin/docs/docs/how-to/joining-committee.md

 ## What Next?
 Well, here's the first thing you need to know after you generate your key.

-# __DO NOT SHARE YOUR PRIVATE KEY__
+!!! danger "__DO NOT SHARE YOUR PRIVATE KEY__"
 	Your private key is the one WITHOUT `.pub`.
 Sharing your private key means anyone can use it to do whatever they like as you on CS++ infrastructure!
 Treat it like you do your passport, bank account, and passwords.
 Not even sysadmins or the chair need your private key!

 Okay, what do you *really* do next?